Effects of Hurricane Sandy in New Jersey: Preparations

 The passage of Sandy prompted the closure of all state parks and historic sites, state offices, courts, and all 580 school districts.
 All Atlantic City casinos closed on the day before landfall and remained closed for six days until November 3.
-This led to a 28% drop in revenue during the month of November.
+This led to a 28% drop in revenue during November.
 It was the biggest monthly drop in 34 years.

 Tolls were suspended on the northbound Garden State Parkway and the westbound Atlantic City Expressway starting at 6:00 a.m. on October 28.
 In Cape May County, New Jersey, officials advised residents on barrier islands to evacuate on October 26, becoming a mandatory evacuation on October 28.
 There was also a voluntary evacuation for Mantoloking, Bay Head, Barnegat Light, Beach Haven, Harvey Cedars, Long Beach, Ship Bottom, and Stafford in Ocean County.
 On October 28, Hoboken mayor Dawn Zimmer ordered an evacuation of all basement and street level residential units, due to possible flooding.
 Similarly, Jersey City mayor Jerramiah Healy ordered an evacuation of all basement and 1st-floor units east of Greene Street, south of Columbus Drive, and east of Washington Boulevard north of Columbus Drive.
 On October 29, a mandatory evacuation was put in effect for residents in some parts of Logan Township.
 On November 1, Governor Christie lifted mandatory evacuation orders in Atlantic and Cape May counties.

 Ahead of the storm, officials warned residents of the potential for power outages lasting over a week.
 Jersey Central Power & Light told employees to be prepared for extended shifts.
 Most schools, colleges, and universities were closed October 29 and at least 509 out of 580 school districts were closed October 30.
 In the early morning hours of October 29, PATH and New Jersey Transit services were suspended in preparation for the hurricane.
+Also, the Garden State Parkway was completely shut down south of the Atlantic City Expressway due to flooding.